SoundScapeRenderer/ssr/doc/manual/general.rst

 .. figure:: images/coordinate_system.png
     :align: center

-    Figure 1: The coordinate system used in the SSR.
+    The coordinate system used in the SSR.
     In ASDF :math:`\alpha` and :math:`\alpha'` are referred to as azimuth (refer to section :ref:`ASDF <asdf>`).